chem-274-A-master/cpp-project/assignment.md

 # C++ Final Project

-For this project, you will write a functioning matrix class in C++.
+For this project, you will write a fully-functioning matrix class in C++.
+This class will support multiple ways of instantiating and manipulating matrices, as well as some of the more the common matrix operations.

-Note that we are giving you a general specification, and leaving the details up to you.
-This is common in software development - we often have to make decisions about an implementation where there is no 'correct' answer, but multiple ways of doing things, each with their own benefits and drawbacks.
+We are giving you only a general specification and some individual function requirements, leaving the implementation details up to you.
+This is common in software development - we often have to make decisions about an implementation where there is no single 'correct' answer, but multiple ways of doing things.
+Understanding the benefits and drawbacks of various designs is a large part of software engineering.

 ## Required features